 Adjustments to teaching, learning and assessment practices for students with a disability are made in consultation with the student and their family, are regularly reviewed and can be changed.
-A formal application to the Learning Support Coordinator, with supporting documentation, is necessary before any adjustment to be considered.
+A formal application to the Head of Diverse Learning, with supporting documentation, is necessary before any adjustment to be considered.
 This documentation may include but is not limited to medical reports, reports from Allied Health professionals or results obtained from psychometric or other specialised educational testing.
-The decision about the most appropriate delivery of these special educational provisions is made by the Learning Support Coordinator in consultation with the Director of Teaching and Learning.
+The decision about the most appropriate delivery of these special educational provisions is made by the Head of Diverse Learning in consultation with the Director of Teaching and Learning.
 Once the application has been approved, the Diverse Learning Team requires copies of notifications (adjusted and non-adjusted) at least one week prior to distribution of the Assessment Activity Notification (adjusted and non-adjusted) to assist teachers to ensure the activity is reliable and accessible for all students on a same basis nature.